readydev-one/github-final-project/README.md

 Output
    simple interest = p*t*r

 Contributions are welcome!
-Feel free to open issues or submit PRs to:
+Feel free to open issues or submit PRs to: we can do the following

     Fix bugs 🐞